The best of Indian military writing

 Kitne Ghazi aaye, kitne Ghazi

-gaye: Lt Gen KJS `Tiny’ Dhillon.
+gaye: Lt Gen. KJS `Tiny’ Dhillon.

 Apart from the General’s early career, it has a good account of counter insurgency in